wcm-io/io.wcm.maven.archetypes.aem-confmgmt/src/main/resources/archetype-resources/vagrant/README.md

     cp credentials.default credentials
     ${symbol_pound} place your AWS credentials in the credentials file

+If you do not provide the `credentials` file, Vagrant will ask you to enter the AWS credentials interactively and will then place it at the correct path in the control host VM (which is `/home/vagrant/.aws/credentials`).
+If you provide the file via `vagrant/shared/credentials`, the file will be deleted from your host afterwards.

 ${symbol_pound}${symbol_pound}${symbol_pound} Check if the project ssh key is provided by your key agent

     ssh-add -L